 6. Attitude toward your hair plays a big role.

 Here’s an admission: Since my high school didn’t allow long hair, I did my hair experimenting when I was in my 20s.
 I had hair past my shoulders for at least a couple of years.
 But it never looked good and always bothered me.
 Because I’m a simple guy at heart, I never did much other than comb it back or very rarely put it in a ponytail.
 A minimalist approach to a high-maintenance hairstyle simply doesn’t work.

 And that’s what I know about minimalist hairstyles.
 What do you know?

-While there’s more than one kind of hairstyle that can reflect your simple, minimalist values, choosing one that’s too complicated can make you look like a hypocrite.
+While there’s more than one kind of hairstyle that can reflect simple, minimalist values, choosing one that’s too complicated while espousing simplicity as a way of life can make you look like a hypocrite.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Learn more here.